 - Licenses for Legal Fees and Costs - Guidance on the Release of Limited Amounts of Blocked Funds for Payment of Legal Fees and Costs Incurred in Challenging the Blocking of U.S. Persons in Administrative or Civil Proceedings

 - Entities Owned By Blocked Persons - Guidance On Entities Owned By Persons Whose Property And Interests In Property Are Blocked

 The Foreign Interference in a United States Election Sanctions program represents the implementation of multiple legal authorities.
 Some of these authorities are in the form of an executive order issued by the President.
 Other authorities are public laws (statutes) passed by The Congress.
-These authorities are further codified by OFAC in its regulations which are published the Code of Federal Regulations (CFR).
+These authorities are further codified by OFAC in its regulations which are published in the Code of Federal Regulations (CFR).
 Modifications to these regulations are posted in the Federal Register.

 - 13848 - Imposing Certain Sanctions in the Event of Foreign Interference in a United States Election (September 12, 2018)

 - International Emergency Economic Powers Act (IEEPA), 50 U.S.C. §§ 1701-1706